ha098/landing-page/README.md

 # landing-page
-this project showcases my skills that i have learnt throughout the lessons on the odin project such as
+This project showcases my skills in html and css so far in the odin project.